bitcoin-wallets/bounties/bounties/Discourse_plugin.md

 ## Reward

-The reward for successfully completing this bounty will be $5000 USD, paid upon successful review and testing of the submitted plugin by the Proton Consortium.
+The reward for successfully completing this bounty will be $2,500 USD worth of XPR, paid upon successful review and testing of the submitted plugin by the Proton Consortium.

 To claim this bounty, please open a new issue in this repository, using the "Claim a Bounty" template.
 In the issue, state your intention to work on this bounty and provide your estimated completion date.
 Remember, bounties are claimed on a first-come, first-served basis.